gaoyixiong/academic-homepage/content/competitive-programming.md

 In my competitive programming career, I won five gold medals in the International Collegiate Programming Contest (ICPC) regional contests and three gold medals in the China Collegiate Programming Contest (CCPC) series contests.

-I am a member of the [Universal Cup](https://ucup.ac/) Organizing Committee.
-I also served as the chief judge and set problems for multiple official contests, including the ICPC Asia East Continent Online Selection Contests (48th and 49th).
+I am the founder of [eps.ac](https://eps.ac/), an algorithmic problem-setting collective, and remain an [active member](https://eps.ac/members/colin/).
+I also serve as a chief judge for multiple official contests and as a member of the [Universal Cup](https://ucup.ac/) Organizing Committee.

-You can also find me on [Universal Cup](https://ucup.ac/about/members/#yixiong-gao), [QOJ](https://qoj.ac/user/profile/SGColin), [Codeforces](https://codeforces.com/profile/SGColin), and [LeetCode](https://leetcode.cn/u/yixionggao/).
+You can also find me on [eps.ac](https://eps.ac/members/colin/), [Universal Cup](https://ucup.ac/about/members/#yixiong-gao), [QOJ](https://qoj.ac/user/profile/SGColin), [Codeforces](https://codeforces.com/profile/SGColin), and [LeetCode](https://leetcode.cn/u/yixionggao/).

 ### Problem Setting and Judging